utdata/icj-class/js/js-class-01.md

 ### Strings on your own

 - Add a JavaScript comment with the text "Strings on my own".
-- Create a new variable, `greeting`, and in it, join the string `'My name is'` together with `name` so its new value is *my name is YOUR NAME*.
+- Create a new variable, `greeting`, and in it, join the string `'My name is'` together with `name` so its new value is *My name is YOUR NAME*.
 Log that new value to the console.
 - Commit your changes to Github.

 ---